manifold-systems/manifold/docs/articles/api_schema_first.md

 generation step, similar to the way metaprogramming magically connects code with structured data in dynamic languages.
 This is precisely what [Manifold](http://manifold.systems/) accomplishes, all without sacrificing type-safety.
 Manifold is a general framework to type-safely expose all kinds of data sources to Java.
 Using this framework Manifold also provides support for several specific data formats including JSON, JSON Schema, YAML, and others.
-Essentially, Manifold supplies Java with full-spectrum JSON Schema _vision_:
+With Manifold Java has full-spectrum JSON Schema _vision_:
-* JSON Schema type definitions are Java types -- the Java compiler _sees_ JSON Schema
+* The Java compiler understands JSON Schema type definitions
-* Your JSON Schema is the API *Single Source of Truth (SSoT)*
+* JSON Schema is the API *Single Source of Truth (SSoT)*
 * Eliminates the code generation step in your build!
 * Scalable: JSON files are source files
 * Top-notch IDE integration: